fan2/mkdocs/docs/blog/posts/python/run/6-JupyterNotebook-JupyterLab.md

 #### File Navigation with `/tree`

-JupyterLab’s file navigation URLs adopts the nomenclature of the classic notebook; these URLs are `/tree` URLs:
+JupyterLab's file navigation URLs adopts the nomenclature of the classic notebook; these URLs are `/tree` URLs:

 ```
 http(s)://<server:port>/<lab-location>/lab/tree/path/to/notebook.ipynb